How I became “glue”

 The approach was based on the recognition that most of our programming problems were not very hard, but that the larger problems we were solving could be very challenging.
 It helped that the guy who ran our tech programs was from the business ops side of things, not from a tech org.
 They hired for generic problem solving not tech skill, and they put you through 6 months of hell to come up to speed on enough tech to get started.

-[At that point in time, the tech you tended to learn in school diverged a lot from what was in common use in IT organizations.
-Most corporate environments were still using a variety of proprietary systems and architectures that were not taught in school, so they usually needed to train new hires anyway.]
+[As is true today, the tech you tended to learn in school diverged a lot from what was in common use in IT organizations.
+Most corporate environments were still using a variety of proprietary systems and architectures that were not taught in school, so they usually needed to train new hires even if you had a CS degree.]

 I was one of the few who had the tech background, but everybody went through the same training.
 I realized later that this was also a great filter for the company.
 When it was over they knew who was good at what.
 Most of us went into software development roles, but some went into data center ops, some worked on internal customer service teams, and others went on to specialties like database management or systems programming.
 You had six months to demonstrate what role you’d be most ideal for.